alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 - A Microsoft Entra ID account.
 If you don't already have one, you can [Create an account for free][entra-id-account].
-- One of the following roles: Global Administrator, Cloud Application Administrator, or Application.
+- One of the following roles: Privileged Role Administrator, Cloud Application Administrator, or Application Administrator.
 - Microsoft Entra PowerShell module installed.
 Follow the [Install the Microsoft Entra PowerShell module][installation] guide to install the module.
 - A certificate to use as a credential for the application.
 The certificate can be a self-signed certificate or a certificate from an authority.
 For more information on how to create a self-signed certificate, see [Create a self-signed public certificate][self-signed-cert].
 Self-signed certificates aren't recommended for production scenarios.
 Obtain a certificate from a certificate authority for production scenarios.